nucypher/taco-web/demos/taco-mdt-aa-signing/README.md

-# TACo Account Abstraction Demo
+# TACo MetaMask Delegation Toolkit Account Abstraction Demo

-Shows how to create smart accounts with TACo's distributed threshold signatures and execute real transactions using Account Abstraction.
+Shows how to create smart accounts with TACo's distributed threshold signatures and execute real transactions using Account Abstraction with the MetaMask Delegation Toolkit.

+> **Note**: This demo is specifically built for MetaMask's Delegation Toolkit implementation of Account Abstraction.
+Some steps (like creating a placeholder viem account) are required due to MDT's architecture.

 ## What This Demo Does